center-for-threat-informed-defense/defending-ot-with-attack/docs/index.rst

 Notice
 ------

 © 2024 MITRE Engenuity.
 Approved for public release.
-Document number(s) CT0121.
+Document number CT0121.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at